Morvie/Documentation/README.md

 Before this current semester, I performed a software internship at the company called: IPTV and solutions company called: ‘Stream-group’.
 During this time, I gained a lot of software skills and learned to be more professional within the work environment.
 But also, trouble shooting and finding the best possible solution for the client.
 And do I have gained a little bit of information about enterprise software; like the concepts and how does non-functional user requirements matter more within these software products.

 For this semester, I am willing to learn new programming languages but also already experienced languages.
 So, that I can develop myself in my skills.
-The languages I would likely be learning from scratch this semester would be C# with .NET6 and JavaScript with React.js.
+The languages I would likely be learning from scratch this semester would be <a><strong>C#</strong> with <strong>.NET6 and JavaScript with React.js.</strong></a>

 My goal would be to pass this semester and go to the next semester with more professionalism and technical knowledge.